JujuYuki/godel2-benchmark/README.md

   is not finite control will not be analysed for other properties, as mCRL2 is unable to generate a linear process specification for those.
-* No terminal state: is true when the program has no terminal state, meaning it would run continuously if given no time constraints (eg. in the Dining Philosophers examples, remove the `Sleep` line and make the final function call synchronous by removing its `go` keyword).
+* No terminal state: is true when the program has no terminal state, meaning it would run continuously if given no time constraints (e.g. in the Dining Philosophers examples, remove the `Sleep` line and make the final function call synchronous by removing its `go` keyword).
 * No cycle: is true if the program doesn't present an infinite cycle.
 * No global deadlock: is true if the program doesn't reach a global deadlock during normal execution.
 The final state, if it exists, does not count as a global deadlock.
-* Liveness: is true if the program is "live" according to the definition of liveness in our paper, which includes both eventual synchronisartion over channels and eventual locking of `Mutex` locks.
+* Liveness: is true if the program is "live" according to the definition of liveness in our paper, which includes both eventual synchronisation over channels and eventual locking of `Mutex` locks.
-* Safety: is true if the program is "safe" according to the definition of safety in our paper, which includes not trying to send a message on a closed channel and not trying to `Unlock` — resp.
+* Safety: is true if the program is "safe" according to the definition of safety in our paper, which includes not trying to send a message on a closed channel, and not trying to `Unlock` — resp.
   `RUnlock` — a `Mutex` — resp `RWmutex` — that is not already locked via a `Lock` — resp `RLock` — call.
 * Data race free: is true if the program does not present a data race over a shared variable.